 The Most Dangerous Bladder Infection Treatment

-Not only are the Fluoroquinolones probably the worst bladder infection treatment to give without first doing a culture and sensitivity, but they give those taking them some of the worst risks of developing serious disability.
+Not only are the Fluoroquinolones for UTI probably the worst bladder infection treatment to give without first doing a culture and sensitivity, but they give those taking them some of the worst risks of developing serious disability.
 Imagine if you were told you were getting the best antibiotic for a UTI, became seriously disabled from taking it, then finding out that the doctor prescribed it incorrectly, and you should have received a different antibiotic, or none at all.

 That is the situation that many people have found themselves in after taking the Fluoroquinolone antibiotics.
 These antibiotics are notorious for causing severe disabling conditions such as: